catmp/mikodex.web/README.md

 - Encounter locations with percentage rates and time-of-day breakdowns, with direct links to the corresponding Bulbapedia page

 ### Type Matchup Chart
 A full 18×18 effectiveness grid, color-coded from immune (0×) to super effective (4×).
 Supports an attacker view (select a move type to see what it hits) and a defender view (select one or two types to see all incoming multipliers).
 The full matrix is fetched once from the API and flattened client-side.

-Generation-aware: the chart adjusts automatically for the active generation (Gen 1 removes Steel/Dark/Fairy and corrects Ghost→Psychic; Gen 2–5 removes Fairy and adjusts Steel interactions).
+Chart adjusts automatically for the active generation (Gen 1 removes Steel/Dark/Fairy and corrects Ghost→Psychic; Gen 2–5 removes Fairy and adjusts Steel interactions).

-### Shiny Gallery
-Browse every Pokémon's shiny sprite alongside its default, filterable by generation and type.
-Lazy-loaded images with skeleton placeholders.
-Each entry links back to the Pokédex detail view.

 ### Team Builder
 Build a team of up to six Pokémon with type coverage analysis — shows which types the team hits super-effectively and which types it is weak to.
 Teams are named and saved to localStorage.
 Supports loading and deleting saved teams.

 ### Party Profiles
 Named snapshots of real trained teams.
-Each slot supports a nickname, nature, held item (free text), and notes.
+Each slot supports a nickname, nature, held item (free text - change to selector), and notes.
 Separate from Team Builder — this is for tracking Pokémon you've actually raised, not theory-crafting.
 Full CRUD, persisted to localStorage.

 ### EV Tracker
 Select any Pokémon from your Party Profiles and track its EV spread per stat (HP, Atk, Def, SpA, SpD, Spe).
 Visual progress bars show the 252-per-stat cap and 510-total cap with a warning when the total is exceeded.
 Supports logging EV farming sessions with a description and per-stat gains.